Welcome Back to Inverness

 There’s no wonder Inverness has previously been voted the happiest place in Scotland.
 In fact, a study conducted by Cambridge University shows that Scottish people are the most friendly, agreeable and cooperative people in the UK.

 Scottish people rarely take themselves too seriously and will be the first to help you out when faced with a sticky situation.
 As well as being polite, warm-hearted and up for a good giggle, they’re also incredibly hospitable people.
-And so when it comes to a Scottish getaway, there is plenty of things to see in Inverness.
+And so when it comes to a Scottish getaway, there are plenty of things to see in Inverness.

 So, now that the future is looking brighter, we want to say a huge welcome back!
 And invite you through our doors once again.
 Plus you can enjoy 10% off just now with our Escape to the Highlands special offer.